aidanlangelaan/finance-manager-backend/docs/design.md

 ### Rabobank

+- #### CSV support

-- Currently only support Rabobank csv files, need to get examples of ING of ABN so I can also process those.
+  Currently only support Rabobank csv files, need to get examples of ING of ABN so I can also process those.

-- #### Moet ik balans bij rekening opnemen?

-  nee, start balans wordt een losse transactie.
-Dit betekent wel dat je niet al te veel kan rommelen met transacties van voordat je de start balans ingesteld hebt.
-Dit heeft namelijk gevolgen voor de geschiedenis van een rekening.
+- #### Should I include a balance property in an account?

+  no, start balance will be a separate transaction.
+This does mean that you cannot mess around too much with transactions from before you set the starting balance.
+This has consequences for the history of an account.

-- #### Moet currency bij een transactie opgenomen worden?
+- #### Should currency be included in a transaction?

   Yes, but this can be added at a later stage.
 In first instance there is no need for supporting multiple currencies.

 ### Account types

 I've now got 3 basic types, where the last type is questionable.
-This issue now tho is should I perhaps add sub-account types?
+This issue now though is should I perhaps add sub-account types?
 For example, with expense accounts you could then also track loans or debts.
 Or should I use categories for that instead?

 - #### Asset accounts